zerotier/ZeroTierNAS/QNAP/qpkg/BUILD.md

  - Go to dev directory defined by: `getcfg QDK Install_Path -f /etc/config/qpkg.conf`

- - Copy previously mentioned `qnap.tar` to your QNAP system and untar it in the dev directory under `ZeroTier`
+ - Copy previously mentioned `qnap.tar` to your QNAP system and untar it in the dev directory under `zerotier`

- - On QNAP System, enter `ZeroTier` directory and run `qbuild`
+ - On QNAP System, enter `zerotier` directory and run `qbuild`

  - Tar up the result and send it back to your dev system.